sevvandi/netseer_paper/paper/paper.md

 # Notes

 The notes section isn't part of the paper.
 Just here as style guide for comments etc.
-With markdown, you can write comments using:
+I'm writing comments like:
+**--BO: Comment goes here--**  > I'm using this for general comments/structure
-[//]: # (BO: This is the comment message)
+[//]: # (BO: This is the comment message)   > I'm using this for thoughts/dot points
-These comments shouldn't be visible in the created pdf, or when rendering markdown as HTML.
-Edit: They are still visible when converting to pdf, but not in HTML.
-If you want a comment to be visible in rendered markdown, I'm going to use:
-**--BO: This is a comment message--**
+Typically, the 2nd comment type should be hidden in HTML rendered markdown but is it still shown in the pdf.
 Where BO are my initials.
 Remember for markdown that 2 spaces at the end of a line = new line.
-I'll personally use the hidden comments as my dot points, and the shown as descriptions.

 [JOSS Guidelines](https://joss.readthedocs.io/en/latest/paper.html):